horan-geeker/nana/README.md

 ## Focus On User Authenticate & A lua framework for web API
 A middleware to resolve user authenticate, you can use this to login or register and use other language(Java PHP) to process other business logic
-This framework start with bootstrap.lua, you can write your route in router.lua, not matched route will send free
+The entrance of this framework is bootstrap.lua, and you can write your routes in router.lua. if URL doesn't match any route, it will be processed by downstream program

-## ref some PHP framework style
+## reference some PHP framework styles

 #### middleware
-middleware can be used in router.lua and you can write middleware in middlewares directory, there is a demo as example_middleware.lua
+Middleware can be used in router.lua and you can write middleware in middlewares directory, there is a demo as example_middleware.lua

 #### service provider
-there are auth_service and route_service in providers directory
+There are auth_service and route_service in `providers` directory.

 ## install
-* we already have a nginx.conf in project, you can see it
+* We already have a nginx.conf in project, you can see it.
-* there is a config file in config directory named app.lua, db_name is database name, user & password is database username and password, user_table_name is what table name you want store user data, login_id means username or email or phone no, that can be used to login in
+* All of your configuration files for Nana Framework are stored in the app.lua, and it has many config keys in that file, such as `db_name` which represents the database name, `user & password` that represents database username and password, `user_table_name` that represents the table name which you want store user data, `login_id` is a column name which is used for authentication.
-* write routes in router.lua
+* Write your routes in router.lua.

 ## database structure
 users